astridhillerblin/SFRes/README.md

 Details about the physics and formalism behind the codes can be found in our works:
 "Nucleon resonance contributions to unpolarised inclusive electron scattering", A. N. Hiller Blin et al., Phys.
 Rev. C 100 (2019) 035201, arXiv:1904.08016 [hep-ph]
 "Resonant contributions to inclusive nucleon structure functions from exclusive meson electroproduction data", A. N. Hiller Blin et al., Phys.
 Rev. C 104 (2021) 025201, arXiv:2105.05834 [hep-ph]
-"Nucleon resonance contributions to unpolarised inclusive electron scattering", A. N. Hiller Blin, V. I. Mokeev, and W. Melnitchouk, arXiv:2212.11952 [hep-ph]
+"Nucleon resonance contributions to unpolarised inclusive electron scattering", A. N. Hiller Blin, V. I. Mokeev, and W. Melnitchouk, arXiv:2212.11952 [hep-ph].

 The code can be run with either of the following two options:
 1) gfortran main.f -fcoarray=single